 Assessments will be marked according to published marking criteria.
-Details of how degree classifications are calculated will be transparent and can be found in the PTFI Postgraduate Taught Study Regulations.
+Details of how degree classifications are calculated will be transparent and can be found in the PTFI Postgraduate Taught Study Regulations and in the Study Regulations for Undergraduate Students.

 Each module will provide formative feedback (oral, written, or electronic) to individuals or a group of students.